rackerlabs/rackspace-howto-dev/content/articles/cloud-databases/article-title-accessing-slow-query-logs-and-general-logs.md

 4. If necessary, attach the configuration group with these parameters to the instance for which you want to enable general query logging.
 To attach the configuration using trove, run:

     <pre>trove configuration-attach <em>instanceID</em> <em>configID</em></pre>

+5. After the configuration group is attached, you can now enable general logging by running this command:

+    <pre>mysql -e "set global general_log = 1"</pre>

+    At the moment, the above variable can only be set dynamically on a running instance due to the overwhelming amount of data this change may generate.

+    You can also disable general log with this command:

+    <pre>mysql -e "set global general_log = 0"</pre>

+**Note:** General logging will be disable when you restart a MySQL instance.

-5. After the configuration is applied to your server, you can retrieve the general query log from the database with a query.
+6. After the configuration is applied to your server, you can retrieve the general query log from the database with a query.
 For example:

         mysql -e "select * from mysql.general_log order by event_time desc limit 1\G"